#BlacChyna Spotted Holding Hands With Hairstylist, Shows No Sign Of #RobKardashian

 Despite all the rumors and obvious proof that the two are back together, Blac Chyna continues to be bombarded with allegations of hooking up with other men.
 Multiple reports suggested that the reality star has been spotted with different men on different occasions.

-In April, Blac Chyna was also spotted with a mystery man outside a famous Los Angeles restaurant.
+In April, Blac Chyna was spotted with a mystery man outside a famous Los Angeles restaurant.
 Sources were quick to point out how surprisingly low-key and shy Blac Chyna was when they were photographed.
-In fact, the two tried to evade the paparazzi waiting for them outside, covering their faces as they made their way to a waiting car.
-There were even claims that Blac Chyna “shielded” herself to avoid being photographed, something out of her character.
+In fact, the two tried to evade the paparazzi waiting for them outside while covering their faces as they made their way to a waiting car.
+There were even claims that Blac Chyna “shielded” herself to avoid being photographed, which was out of character for her.

-Meanwhile, Rob Kardashian’s sisters — Kim, Khloe, Kourtney, Kendall, and Kylie — already expressed their opposition about his relationship with Blac Chyna.
-The Kardashian-Jenner sisters shared the same sentiment that their relationship is “unhealthy” and “toxic.”
+Meanwhile, Rob Kardashian’s sisters — Kim, Khloe, Kourtney, Kendall, and Kylie — already expressed their opposition to his relationship with Blac Chyna.
+The Kardashian-Jenner sisters shared the same sentiment that their brother’s relationship is “unhealthy” and “toxic.”

-Kim Kardashian, who used to be good friends with Blac Chyna even before she started dating Rob, pointed out that everything that happened to them was clear indications that their relationship was not meant to be.
+Kim Kardashian, who used to be good friends with Blac Chyna even before she started dating Rob, pointed out that everything that happened to them was clear indication that their relationship was not meant to be.

 “It’s so clear what this relationship is and that they’re just not meant to be with each other.”